Fashion as the New Human Representation ✦

 Part VII – Recommendations for Fashion as Human Progress

-Now the question: how do we make fashion not just a daily habit, but a force for civilization’s advancement, as sculpture and drawing once were?
+Now the question: how do we make fashion not just a daily habit but a force for civilization’s advancement, as sculpture and drawing once were?

 1. Learn to Observe Yourself and Others.

-Just as a sculptor studies anatomy, learn to see your own proportions, lines, and shapes.
+Just as a sculptor studies anatomy, learn to see your proportions, lines, and shapes.
 Observe with honesty and empathy.

-2. Practice Representation as Empowerment.
+2. Practice representation as empowerment.

 3. Expand Beyond Design Principles.

-Yes, know your colors, textures, and proportions.
+Yes, you know your colors, textures, and proportions.
 But more importantly, understand that fashion is a dialogue.
 It is how you speak without words.
 Learn to ask: what does my representation say?

 4. Guard Against Manipulation.